 Whales are often referred to as the “canaries of the sea” because they are an indicator of the health of the marine environment.

-See also Facts about england world cup team?
+See also Facts about essen germany?

 The demand for whale products is unfortunately still high, even though there are now many alternatives available.
 Over a thousand whales are killed each year for their meat and body parts to be sold for commercial gain.
 Their oil, blubber, and cartilage are used in pharmaceuticals and health supplements.
 Whale meat is even used in pet food, or served to tourists as a ‘traditional dish’.